 There is another form of idolatry prevalent today.
 Its growth is fostered by cultures that continue to drift away from sound biblical teaching, just as the apostle Paul warned us, “For the time will come when men will not put up with sound doctrine” (2 Timothy 4:3).
 In these pluralistic, liberal times, many cultures have, to a large degree, redefined God.
 We have forsaken the God revealed to us in Scripture and have recast Him to comply with our own inclinations and desires—a “kinder and gentler” god who is infinitely more tolerant than the One revealed in Scripture.
 One who is less demanding and less judgmental and who will tolerate many lifestyles without placing guilt on anyone’s shoulders.
 As this idolatry is propagated by churches around the world, many congregants believe they are worshipping the one, true God.
 However, these made-over gods are created by man, and to worship them is to worship idols.
-Worshipping a god like this, however, is particularly tempting for many whose habits and lifestyles, drives and desires are not in harmony with Scripture.
+Worshipping a god of one’s own making, however, is particularly tempting for many whose habits and lifestyles and drives and desires are not in harmony with Scripture.